 Classes run Monday through Friday from 9 a.m. to 6 p.m.
-Students will have a daily lunch break, and depending on course load, may have an additional free period during the day.
+Students have a daily lunch break, and depending on course load, may have an additional free period during the day.

 Optional workshops and Master’s classes are held in the evenings, Monday through Thursday.
 Weekends are intended for homework, independent rehearsal and Student Life activities.

 The Music Theater curriculum mirrors the Acting curriculum, with courses in singing and dance rather than voice and speech, movement and styles.
 Music Theater studies will focus on the rudiments of music and singing in large and small group sessions.
 Dance classes consist of training in ballet and jazz and are tailored for beginning, intermediate and advanced dance students.
-Musical Theater majors can also choose from playwriting, directing, acting for the camera, tap and improvisation for their one elective option.
+Music Theater students can also choose from playwriting, directing, acting for the camera, tap and improvisation for their one elective option.

 Design and Production Technology and Management students will be exposed to a curriculum of basic design, scene painting, technical production, drafting, stage lighting and dramatic literature.